History of community legal centres

 In 1972, the Victorian Aboriginal Legal Service and Fitzroy Legal Service both opened, followed closely in 1973 by centres in Springvale, St Kilda, Broadmeadows and the Tenants Union.
 These were the first community legal centres in Australia.
 In 1982, the first regional Victorian community legal centre was established in Geelong.

 The Federal Government first provided funding to a community legal centre in 1974 with the grant of $20,000 by the Australian Legal Aid Office to Fitzroy Legal Service.
 The Federal community legal centre funding program was formalised in 1979.

 The first Victorian Government funding was provided in 1981 through the newly established Legal Aid Commission of Victoria (now Victoria Legal Aid).

-There are now more than 50 community legal centres around Victoria including 7 centres in rural and regional Victoria.
+There are now around 50 community legal centres around Victoria including 7 centres in rural and regional Victoria.
 There are now over 200 community legal centres around Australia.